 The structures variable has to be the same number of structures as the fromvalue tovalue (From to checked in the interface).
 The Temp range can be an array of different temperatures for which experimental conditions are known (please see examples).
 The expected variable contains the experimental collision cross sections separated by spaces.
 The expected variable array has to be the size of structuresTemp.
 The order of expected is structures CCS per temperature.
-So for example if there are two structures and two temperatures, the expected variable order is 1st Temp 1st structure, 1st Temp 2nd structure If the expected value is not the correct size, the program will still run but will not do any optimization.
+So for example if there are two structures and two temperatures, the expected variable order is 1st Temp 1st structure, 1st Temp 2nd structure 2nd Temp 1st structure, 2nd Temp 2nd structure.
+If the expected value is not the correct size, the program will still run but will not do any optimization.
 The optimization will have to be done manual with the results from the results file.